 Names of months in Ukrainian have their own unique origin.
-That is why English, German, Russian, or any other language will not help you in learning them (unless you know Polish or Belorussian).
+That is why English, German, Russian, or any other language will not help you in learning them (unless you know Polish or Belarusian).

 But don’t worry!
 Names of months in Ukrainian are extremely clear, as they are connected to nature or agriculture.
-It is easy to remember them understanding the etymology.
+It is easy to remember them to understand the etymology.

 In this article, let me explain to you why Ukrainian months are called that way and how to learn them easily.
 This will be a long and interesting journey.
 Let’s go!